zacanger/niddesa/text/README.md

 I'm going about this by first working with the translations from the Chinese, since those are more readable, and then by checking that result with the translations from Sinhala.

+Unclear lines and words are marked with `??`.
+Unclear verses and sections are marked with a `TODO:`.